memiah/ansible-role-ssh-config/README.md

 System groups that should be created.
 These can be assigned to users defined in `ssh_config_users`.
 If the group should be allowed passwordless_sudo, optionally set that here.

+    ssh_config_groups_additional: []

+Additional system groups that can be assigned to specific inventories or roles, useful when using `ssh_config_groups` as a common default group list.

     ssh_config_groups_absent: []
       # You can specify an object with 'name' (required):